Cape Conran Coastal Park Roofed Accommodation

 Cultural heritage management

 Parks Victoria engaged A.B Heritage to conduct the cultural heritage assessments at the site and to consult with First Peoples - State Relations (FP-SR).
-While there is no Registered Aboriginal Party (RAP) for the park, there are numerous Traditional Owner groups that have a connection to the area and Parks Victoria has been consulting them.
-Throughout the assessment for this project Parks Victoria has consulted with representatives from the various Traditional Owner groups.
+While there is no Registered Aboriginal Party (RAP) for the park, there are numerous Traditional Owner groups that have a connection to the area and Parks Victoria has been consulting with them.
+Throughout the assessment for this project Parks Victoria has consulted with representatives from various Traditional Owner groups.

 Environmental management